sarkershantonu/tools/kali-tools/katoolin-install.md

 - Select 1 (add repositories)
 - After adding , you will back to selection menu, choose 2 (update)
 - After update complete type back.
+- From home page, select 2 (View Categories). you should see this selection page.
+.
+.
+.
+(todo, I will add screenshots)

 # Notes :
 1. type "back" to get to previous menu